 Albany Birth Injury Lawsuit

 Birth injuries are the result of harm caused to a newborn’s body function or structure due to an adverse event that occurred at birth.
 A birth injury may occur during labor, delivery, or after delivery, especially in newborns that require CPR in the delivery room.
+Contact our birth injury lawyer in Albany today.

 Birth injuries range from minor, such as bruising, to severe injuries that may result in significant developmental delays or death.
 Risk factors that increase the chance of birth injury include the weight, size and position of the fetus, weight and size of the mother or the bone structure of the mother’s pelvis, and/or the use of obstetrical instrumentation during delivery.